 I’m free to do what I want now, and I’ve found purpose in new things.
-But there are still worries about the future, bills to be paid, school loans looming over me, frustrations at my new workplace.
+But there are still worries about the future, bills to be paid, school loans looming over me, frustrations in my new career.

 There are dangers, duties, and destinies for us all.
 But I’ve come to believe that freedom, at least for humans, is determined largely upon our attitude, the purpose we discover, and the good we can do wherever we may be.
 There are prices to pay in both freedom and captivity.

 Sometimes freedom is negotiable

 Though she didn’t choose to, Joy sacrificed her freedom to teach us what, without her, we only could have learned second hand on Animal Planet and in National Geographic.
 Her captivity and death prompted some of us to rethink the issue of animal rights.
-In this ways, her captivity, though maybe not right, was certainly not in vain.
+In this way, her captivity was certainly not in vain.